 Looking at specific types of families, it is apparent that families with children are disproportionately represented among low to middle income families (Table 2).
-This group makes up 31 per cent of all working-age families, but accounts for 46 per cent of couples with children and 48 per cent of single people with children.
+The low to middle income group makes up 31 per cent of all working-age families, but accounts for 46 per cent of couples with children and 48 per cent of single people with children.
 Single parents with children were much more likely to be in the non-working category two decades ago but are now more likely to be in work and on low to middle incomes.
-Unsurprisingly perhaps given the extra costs involved with raising children (even accounting for the fact that equivalisation takes these additional costs into account), families without children are disproportionately represented in the higher income category.
+Unsurprisingly perhaps given the extra costs involved with raising children (reflected in the fact that equivalisation takes these additional costs into account), families without children are disproportionately represented in the higher income category.